evolution-project/evox-docs/docs/user-guide/audible-wallet.md

         * When sending coins from an auditable address the sender address is always hidden.
         * When sending coins to an auditable address the receiver address is always hidden.
         Once the blockchain passed hardfork 2 these limitations were removed.

+### **Can I use integrated addresses with the auditable feature ?**

+* Yes.
+An integrated address for an auditable wallet can be generated as usual.
+Addresses will have `aiEX` prefix.

+### **Can I mine PoS with my auditable wallet ?**

+* Yes, you can.

+* Also, you can use a corresponding watch-only wallet to monitor your balance without the risk of leaking your spend key.

+* The only tradeoff is you can not use mixins but only directly spend coins from your auditable wallet.